George Dickinson Hadley

 George Dickinson Hadley FRCP (30 June 1908 – 14 August 1984) was an English gastroenterologist.
 He served in the Royal Army Medical Corps during the Second World War and was taken prisoner during the Dunkirk evacuation.
 He made several failed escape attempts during his incarceration.
 In 1963 he introduced the gastrocamera to Britain, thus enabling the development of endoscopy in that country.

 Early life and family

 George Dickinson Hadley, known as "Dicken" at home, was born on 30 June 1908, the son of Laurence Hadley, editor of the Birmingham Post.
-He was educated at King Edward VI School, Birmingham, and then at Clare College, University of Cambridge, from where he earned a first class honours degree in natural sciences.
+He was educated at King Edward VI School, Birmingham, and then at Clare College, Cambridge, from where he earned a first class honours degree in natural sciences.

 He married Jean Stewart in 1947, who was a professional viola player, and they had three daughters who all played instruments.
 The composer Ralph Vaughan Williams later became a patient and confidant.
 Hadley inherited a library of fishing books from his father which he rebound and he was a fly-fisher himself as well as having an interest in oriental rugs.
 In later life he became so proficient at book-binding that dealers sent their books to him to work on.